Phytosterol_Activ Living Community

 Eating a decent amount of phytosterols benefits your health significantly!
 Let’s go over them below:

-• Cholesterol champion: Phytosterols are renowned for their cholesterol-lowering effects.
-Absorbing cholesterol in the intestines, they help prevent excessive cholesterol from entering the bloodstream.
+Phytosterols are renowned for their cholesterol-lowering effects.
+They absorb healthy cholesterols from the intestines and prevent excessive cholesterol from entering the bloodstream.
 As a result, you can significantly decrease LDL cholesterol levels by incorporating phytosterols into your diet.
-Plant sterols/stanols are generally safe for most healthy people.
-Side effects include diarrhea or fat in the stool.

-In people with sitosterolemia, high plant sterol levels have been associated with an increased risk of premature atherosclerosis.
+In people with sitosterolemia (excessive absorption of plant sterols), high plant sterol levels have been associated with an increased risk of premature atherosclerosis.

 How do phytosterols help with cholesterol?

-Phytosterols have many therapeutic and medicinal values that have been proven in several resources.
-However, phytosterols do not affect good cholesterol levels directly.
+Several resources have proven that phytosterols have many therapeutic and medicinal values.
+However, phytosterols do not directly affect good cholesterol levels.

 You may also be interested in the following blogs: